 And if you want adventure and you’re looking for unique things to do in the towns in the Swiss Alps, this post is good for you too.
 You will find the following information for each place that’s included in this post:

-- A brief introduction – To make it even “MORE” compelling to visit, a bit of the town’s history or some interesting facts.
+- A brief introduction – To make it even “MORE” compelling to visit, I added a short town’s history and some interesting facts.

 I want to sort this list of towns in the Swiss Alps according to the level of beauty.
 I’ve watched videos and browsed hundreds of photos all day just to decide which comes first and last.